AJ Bell

-AJ Bell is a British public limited company that provides online investment platforms and stockbroker services.
+AJ Bell plc is a British public limited company that provides online investment platforms and stockbroker services.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

-The company was formed in Manchester by Andy Bell and Nicholas Littlefair in 1995.
+The company was formed in Manchester by Andrew (Andy) James Bell and Nicholas Littlefair in 1995.
 The company was the subject of an initial public offering valuing the business at £675 million in November 2018.

 Operations

-The company currently has £71.5 billion of assets under administration and 449,000 customers as of 31 December 2022.
 Its main platform business operates under four core brands: